Health permit documentation is due for all BSN students by:

 Students must have a criminal background check performed by CastleBranch/Certified Background.
 There is a $36.75 fee for this service, which can be paid by Visa, Mastercard or money order.
 Results will be available to the College of Nursing online, so it is not necessary to provide documentation.

 - Enter your contact information and payment method.

 Students must demonstrate evidence of completion of a CPR course that covers CPR for the adult, child and infant as well as one-person and two-person CPR.
 The course may be taken at the College of Nursing, or it can be taken at one of several agencies in the community.
 Original dated certification documents must cover the entire academic/clinical year and must be resubmitted when they expire.

 Undergraduate and selected graduate students must meet requirements for the Alliance for the Clinical Experience (ACEMAPP).
 Students will receive an email with additional information about completing their profile and completing three learning modules: HIPAA, OSHA and Blood Borne Pathogens Assessment.
 Additional modules may be required by clinical site.
 ACE will notify students of the additional required modules.

-WSU College of Nursing will provide liability insurance through Nursing Practice Corporation at a cost of ($13.38) for all students except for Midwifery students.
-Coverage is through the academic year (August 15 – August 14) regardless of when you begin clinicals.
-Students who begin clinicals in the Spring/Summer will be required to pay two academic years.
-A link to pay the liability insurance can be found beneath the sub-navigation menu on this page.
+The College of Nursing will provide liability insurance through Nursing Practice Corporation at a cost of $10.29 for all students except for midwifery students.
+Coverage is through the academic year (Aug.
+15 through Aug.
+14) regardless of when you begin clinicals.
+Students who begin clinicals in the spring/summer will be required to pay two academic years.

-An option for Midwifery students is Contemporary Insurance Services.
-The annual cost for the insurance at Contemporary is $500 (plus tax) and you can apply online at http://www.cisinsurance.com/About/contact.cfm.
+An option for midwifery students is Contemporary Insurance Services.
+The annual cost for the insurance at Contemporary is $500 (plus tax) and you can apply online.